Consteel/manual/docs/manual/1_0_general-description/1_2_the-main-window.md

 <!-- wp:paragraph {"editorskit":{"indent":60,"devices":false,"desktop":true,"tablet":true,"mobile":true,"loggedin":true,"loggedout":true,"acf_visibility":"","acf_field":"","acf_condition":"","acf_value":"","migrated":false,"unit_test":false}} -->

 In order to make our products meet the expectations of our customers as much as possible, our software collects and sends us usage statistics.
-ConSteel Solutions Ltd. uses this information to improve the products and features customers use the most often and to help to solve problems.
+Consteel Solutions Ltd. uses this information to improve the products and features customers use the most often and to help to solve problems.
 Our product collects and sends the following information: software version, used functionalities, running time, and location.
 Sent information does not contain any personal information (such as your name, address, or phone number) and is not used to identify you.

 <!-- /wp:paragraph -->